-Advisory Council on Historic Preservation
+Independent Agency: Advisory Council on Historic Preservation

 The Advisory Council on Historic Preservation (ACHP) is an independent federal agency that promotes the preservation, enhancement, and sustainable use of the nation's diverse historic resources, and advises the President and Congress on national historic preservation policy.
-We appreciate the continued support of this important agency and urge the Committee to support \$8 million for the ACHP in the FY 2022 Interior Appropriations Bill.
-In the coming year, the ACHP will implement the findings of its "Digital Information Task Force" to utilize mapping tools to identify and protect historic resources and advance timely delivery of major infrastructure projects.
-An increase in funding will enhance the critical functions of the agency in ensuring the nation's historic and cultural resources are protected, while advancing tribal consultation and finding efficiencies in federal reviews.
+We appreciate the continued support of this important agency.
+Preservation Action recommends the Committee support \$10.5 million for the ACHP in the FY 2023 Interior Appropriations Bill.
+An increase in funding will enhance the critical functions of the agency in ensuring the nation's historic and cultural resources are protected, while advancing tribal consultation, and finding efficiencies to deliver timely federal review of major infrastructure projects.